Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Conclusion

-Specifically, by analyzing the DESI~DR2 dataset, the Pantheon+ Type~Ia supernova compilation, Cosmic Microwave Background (CMB) measurements, and growth-rate (RSD) data, we numerically reconstruct observationally motivated parametrizations of the effective gravitational coupling $G_{\rm eff}$---through Eq.~(\ref{pantazisparam})---as well as the dynamical dark energy equation of state $w(z)$, adopting the CPL, BA, Log, and JBP parametrizations.
+Specifically, by analyzing the DESI~DR2 dataset, the Pantheon+ Type~Ia supernova compilation, Cosmic Microwave Background (CMB) measurements, growth-rate (RSD) data, together with the Big Bang Nucleosynthesis constraint, we numerically reconstruct observationally motivated parametrizations of the effective gravitational coupling $G_{\rm eff}$ through Eq.~(\ref{pantazisparam}), as well as the dynamical dark energy equation of state $w(z)$, adopting the CPL, BA, Log, and JBP parametrizations.
 A key finding of our analysis is the identification of a quasi-degeneracy between the matter fluctuation amplitude $\sigma_8$ and the modified gravity parameter $g_a$.
-Specifically, our joint constraint analysis reveals a highly non-unique $\chi^2$ minimum, with multiple statistically equivalent minima ($\Delta\chi_{\rm min}^2 \lesssim 1$) spanning a broad region of parameter space ($-1.5 \lesssim g_a \lesssim 1.5$, $0.7 \lesssim \sigma_8 \lesssim 0.9$).

 We propose a potential method to break this quasi-degeneracy by incorporating an independent constraint on the effective gravitational constant $G_{\mathrm{eff}}$ via its impact on Type Ia supernova luminosity.
 By reanalyzing the Pantheon+ dataset with the luminosity scaling relation $L/L_0 \simeq (G_{\mathrm{eff}}/G_N)^{1.46}$, we introduced a direct constraint on $\mu_G$ independent of growth-rate data, which successfully resolves the parameter degeneracy.